Skip to main content

 ParameterTypeRequiredDefaultDescription

-publishableKeystringYesAPI key from Hub (starts with pk_imapik-)
+publishableKeystringYesAPI key from Hub (starts with pk_imapik- for production, pk_imapik-test- for sandbox)

 consent'none' | 'anonymous' | 'full'No'none'Initial consent level